probcomp/Venturecxx/usage.rst

         [observe (normal x 1) 2]
     """)

+The expressive power of the two methods is equivalent, because the standalone language can be extended with plugins and callbacks written in Python, which can then manipulate the Venture system programmatically.

-There are also two syntaxes for expressions: Venchurch (Scheme/Church-like) and VentureScript (Javascript-like).
+There are two syntaxes for expressions: Venchurch (Scheme/Church-like) and VentureScript (Javascript-like).
 The reference manual will use the Venchurch syntax.